R. Michael Rich

 Robert Michael Rich (born 1957) is an American astrophysicist.
-He obtained his B.A. at Pomona College in 1979 and earned his Ph.D. from the California Institute of Technology in 1986 under thesis supervisor Jeremy R. Mould.
-He was a Carnegie Fellow at Carnegie/DTM until 1988 when he joined the faculty of Columbia University where he was the doctoral thesis adviser to Neil deGrasse Tyson, and is on the faculty of the University of California, Los Angeles.
+He obtained his B.A. at Pomona College in 1979 and earned his Ph.D. from the California Institute of Technology in 1986 under thesis supervisor Jeremy Mould.
+He was a Carnegie Fellow at Carnegie/DTM until 1988, when he became an assistant professor of astronomy at Columbia University; during this period, he was the doctoral advisor to Neil deGrasse Tyson.
+After two years (1996-1998) as a senior research scientist at Columbia, he joined the University of California, Los Angeles as a research astronomer in 1998.
+As of 2024, he remains affiliated with UCLA as a researcher emeritus/adjunct professor emeritus of astronomy and astrophysics.

 Rich is known for his work on the Galactic bulge, including the first measurement of the distribution of stellar abundances and the first map of the bulge stellar kinematics.
 He also led the team (HST-GO-9099) that discovered the first, and as yet the only confirmed, intermediate mass black hole in the Globular cluster, G1 in M31.
 Rich has over 450 refereed publications, including 10 articles in the journal Nature and over 100 invited talks at international science meetings.
 Rich was a member of the Galex science team and is a member of the COSMOS survey team and the LSST project (Milky Way and Local Volume Collaboration).
 Rich is also a member of the executive committee of the UCLA Faculty Center Board of Governors, and the American Astronomical Society and International Astronomical Union.